Skip to main content

 Compute an HMAC-SHA256 hash

 Hash the JSON string using HMAC-SHA256 with your signing secret as the key.
-Your signing secret is separate from your API key — you receive it during onboarding and it is also available in the API Keys page of your dashboard.
+Your signing secret is separate from your API key.
+You receive it during onboarding and it’s also available in the API Keys page of your dashboard.

 3